NathanMQuam/moody-kittens/readme.md

 ![moody-kittens](moody-logo.png)

-> Everyone on the internet should have an experience of the joys of owning a cat!
+> Everyone on the internet should experience the joys of owning a cat!

 ### Goals
 In this application you will build out a fun application that allows users the joys of owning a cat.
 This app is intended to ensure you as a student have learned the fundamental concepts around web development successfully graduating you out of the beginners bracket.